Hybrid coupling with operator inference and the overlapping Schwarz alternating method: Introduction

 The aim of the present work is to extend SAM further to enable the DD-based coupling of non-intrusive ROMs constructed via an approach known as operator inference, or OpInf, pioneered by Peherstorfer and Willcox~\cite{willcox2016opinf}.
-In developing ROM-ROM and FOM-ROM couplings, our goal is to reduce the implementational burden in combining SAM with model order reduction (MOR), making it accessible by a wider range of applications and codes.
+In developing ROM-ROM and FOM-ROM couplings, our goal is to reduce the implementational burden in combining SAM with model order reduction (MOR), making it accessible to a wider range of applications and codes.
 Traditional intrusive MOR requires access to the underlying FOM code in order to project the governing PDE(s) onto a reduced subspace, posing a high development cost.
-OpInf instead assumes a functional form (usually linear or quadratic~\cite{Geelen:2023}) for the ROM in terms of reduced operators, which are learned offline from data.
-This procedure significantly reduces both the development time and the time-to-impact.
+OpInf instead assumes a functional form (usually globally linear or quadratic~\cite{Geelen:2023}) for the ROM in terms of reduced operators which are learned offline from data.
+Importantly, this procedure can be implemented entirely outside the FOM code, significantly reducing both the development time and the time-to-impact.